 Working nights wasn’t so bad, and in between watching old reruns of ER at 3 a.m., I began writing novels.
 A friend had given me a mystery novel to read over vacation and I realized that the contemporary woman private eye/detective was exactly the kind of character I wanted to create.
 My first attempt had a plot that involved groundwater pollution.
 I had spent too much time at Planning and Zoning meetings as a reporter.
 But my second book turned into Sacred Cows, with the tough-talking police reporter Annie Seymour as my main character.

-I was still working at the newspaper, but decided in 2006 to ditch the full-time gig for a part-time one editing a medical journal at Yale.
+In 2006, I ditched the full-time gig for a part-time one editing a medical journal at Yale.
 It was better for my sanity, my family, and my writing.
 However, when my daughter went off to college, I suddenly had a lot more time on my hands so I now work full time at Yale and still manage to write 1,000 words a day.
 But it’s a good thing my husband cooks.